M3 Lee: Development

-Contracts were arranged with 4 US companies for 500 tanks each: Baldwin Locomotive Co, Pullman Standard Car Co, Pressed Steel Car Co and Lima Locomotive Co.
-The total cost of the orders was approximately US$240 million, including funds for factory re-tooling.
-That was the total of all UK Government funds held in the US; it took the US Lend-Lease act to solve the financial shortfall and fund future equipment orders.
+Contracts were arranged with four US companies for 500 tanks each: Baldwin Locomotive Company, Pullman Standard Car Company, Pressed Steel Car Company and Lima Locomotive Company.
+The total cost of the orders was approximately US$240 million ($120,000 per piece), including funds for factory re-tooling.
+That was the total of all UK government funds held in the US; it took the US Lend-Lease act to solve the financial shortfall and fund future equipment orders (for comparison, Lend-Lease cost of a M3 was $64,814).
 The order with Baldwin was later increased from 500 to 685.
-Lima did not produce a single Grant against their contract as it took them so long to complete steam locomotives in production to create factory space and to tool-up that M3 production was winding down before they were ready.
-It was therefore agreed that they would supply 500 of the new M4 Sherman instead.
-Lima actually undertook the T6/M4 development while they were unable to manufacture the Grant and as the other companies were all too busy, and became the first company to begin producing the M4 in March 1942 with the M4A1.
-The first 28 M4A1s were British contract tanks as Grant replacements but the remainder of the order was subsumed into Lend-Lease.
+Lima did not produce a single Grant against its contract as it took the company so long to complete the steam locomotives already in production to create factory space and to tool-up that M3 production was winding down before it was ready.
+It was therefore agreed that Lima would supply 500 of the new M4 Sherman instead.
+Lima actually undertook the T6/M4 development while it was unable to manufacture the Grant and, as the other companies were all too busy, was the first company to begin producing the M4 in March 1942 with the M4A1 variant.
+The first 28 M4A1s built were British contract tanks as Grant replacements but the remainder of the order was subsumed into Lend-Lease.

-The prototype was completed in March 1941 and production models followed, with the first British-specification tanks produced in July.
+The prototype M3 was completed in March 1941 and production models followed, with the first British-specification tanks produced in July.
 Both U.S. and British tanks had thicker armor than first planned.
 The British design required one fewer crew member than the US version due to the radio in the turret.
 The U.S. eventually eliminated the full-time radio operator, assigning the task to the driver.
-After extensive losses in Africa and Greece, the British realized that to meet their needs for tanks, both the Lee and the Grant types would need to be accepted.
+After extensive losses in Africa and Greece, the British realized that to meet their needs for tanks, they would have to take both the Lee and the Grant types.

-The U.S. military used the "M" (Model) letter to designate nearly all of their equipment.
-When the British Army received their new M3 medium tanks from the US, confusion immediately set in between the different M3 medium tank and M3 light tank.
-The British Army began naming their American tanks after American military figures, although the U.S. Army never used those terms until after the war.
+The U.S. military used the "M" (Model) letter to designate nearly all of its equipment.
+When the British Army received its new M3 medium tanks from the US, confusion immediately set in between the different M3 medium tank and M3 light tank.
+The British Army was in the process of using names for its own tanks instead of designations and named its American tanks after American military figures, although the U.S. Army never used those terms until after the war.
 M3 tanks with the cast turret and radio setup received the name "General Grant", while the original M3s were called "General Lee", or more usually just "Grant" and "Lee".